kubevela/kubevela.github.io/docs/contributor/overview.md

 title: Introduction
 ---

+The developer guide including two parts:

+1. The first part is [contribution guide](#contribution-guide) that introduces how to participate and contribute to the community.
+2. The second part is [extension guide](#extension-guide) that introduces how to extend KubeVela, you are also very welcome to contribute your extension to the community.

+## Contribution Guide

 KubeVela project is initialized and maintained by the cloud native community since day 0 with [bootstrapping contributors from 8+ different organizations](https://github.com/kubevela/community/blob/main/OWNERS.md#bootstrap-contributors).
 We intend for KubeVela to have an open governance since the very beginning and donate the project to neutral foundation as soon as it's released.

 To help us create a safe and positive community experience for all, we require all participants adhere to the CNCF Community [Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

-This document is a guide to help you through the process of contributing to KubeVela.
+This part is a guide to help you through the process of contributing to KubeVela.

-## Become a contributor
+### Become a contributor

 You can contribute to KubeVela in several ways including code and non-code contributions, we appreciate every effort you contribute to the community.
 Here are some examples: